aaalaina/eCommerce/README.md

 # eCommerce
-Fake website for R2H portfolio.
+Real website for fake products.
 Need to fix: footer is very buggy and floats in the middle of shop page for some reason.